-Under the Planning and Environment Act 1987 and the Victoria Planning Provisions, a proposal to develop a wind energy facility, also known as a wind farm, requires a planning permit.
+Under the Planning and Environment Act 1987 and the Victoria Planning Provisions, a proposal to develop a wind energy facility requires a planning permit.
 The Department of Environment, Land, Water and Planning (DELWP) is responsible for this process.

 Assessing proposed wind energy facilities for noise

-Approval for a planning permit requires a noise assessment for a proposed wind energy facility.
-This must comply with the New Zealand Standard NZS6808:2010, Acoustics – Wind Farm Noise.
-An EPA-appointed environmental auditor must then verify this assessment through an environmental audit under section 53V of the Environment Protection Act 1970.
-This is to make sure the noise assessment follows the New Zealand Standard.
+Approval for a planning permit requires a pre-construction noise assessment for a proposed wind energy facility.
+This assessment must comply with the New Zealand Standard NZS6808:2010, Acoustics – Wind Farm Noise.
+An EPA-accredited environmental auditor under Part 8.3 of the Environment Protection Act 2017 must make sure the noise assessment follows the New Zealand Standard.

-The audit process outlined here commenced in October 2018.
-Wind energy facilities approved before this time don’t have this audit requirement.
+The audit process outlined above commenced in October 2018.
+Wind energy facilities approved before this time are exempt from this audit requirement.

 Read more about wind energy facility noise

 Reviewed 3 August 2021